Goodwillie's cosimplicial model for the space of long knots and its applications: Introduction

 \subsection{Acknowledgements}

-This text is an updated version of part of my master thesis written at University of Bonn.
+Most of the results in this paper are part of my master thesis, written under the supervision of Peter Teichner.
+To him belongs my gratitude for his suggestions, guidance and support.
 I want to thank Lukas Brantner, Danica Kosanovic, Achim Krause for the helpful conversations during the thesis project.
-Also, I am thankful to Tobias Dyckerhoff, the second reader of my thesis, for his feedback on this part of the thesis.
-I would like to thank Jack Davies, Gijs Heuts, Geoffroy Horel, Pablo Magni and Mingcong Zeng for their encouragement and feedback on the updated version.
-Most of all, I want to express my thanks to my thesis supervisor Peter Teichner for his suggestions, guidance and support during the thesis project. \counterwithin{equation}{section}
+I would like to thank Jack Davies, Tobias Dyckerhoff, Gijs Heuts, Geoffroy Horel, Pablo Magni and Mingcong Zeng for their feedback on the current version and for their encouragement.